Design4Services

 Tim

-Tim Manning is a freelance Business Architect, Service and Service Operations Designer and Project Manager, with over 20 years experience as a principal consultant in enterprise and service design.
+Tim Manning is an Independent Consultant, with over 25 years experience in enterprise and service design.
 Tim is based in the UK.

 First Published: 7/11/2011